jfrog/frogbot/docs/install-bitbucket-server.md

                // [Mandatory]
                // Bitbucket project namespace
-               // Private projects should start with ~ prefix JF_GIT_OWNER= ""
+               // Private projects should start with the prefix: "~" JF_GIT_OWNER= ""

                // [Mandatory]